Woomera, South Australia: Post-2003

 Post-2003, the village population stabilized at about 400, but has subsequently dropped to around 150–200.
 When the RAAF assumed operational command of Woomera in 1999, there was an increase in the number of temporary residents associated with the conduct of test and evaluation activities on the range.
-In 2009 Woomera village was the largest ADF domestic base support facility in Australia, and the village is open to public access.
-There is a high visitation rate by tourists to view the National Missile Park in the centre of the village (which features aircraft, rockets, bombs and missiles covering the full period of the Range's operations), the Woomera Heritage Centre (which features an introductory audio visual presentation and an interpretive gallery that tells the story of this site), and the Community Museum that is maintained by the village's volunteer community board and which is located within the missile park precinct.
+In 2009, Woomera village was the largest ADF domestic base support facility in Australia, and the village is open to public access.
+There is a high visitation rate by tourists to view the National Missile Park in the centre of the village (which features aircraft, rockets, bombs, and missiles covering the full period of the Range's operations), the Woomera Heritage Centre (which features an introductory audiovisual presentation and an interpretive gallery that tells the story of the site), and the Community Museum that is maintained by the village's volunteer community board and which is located within the missile park precinct.

 Generally, the residents of Woomera are defence workers or contractors.
-There are no privately owned homes in the village although some are leased to agencies such as the Bureau of Meteorology.
-The facilities in the village include a gym, hotel, swimming pool, hospital, cinema, school, two museums and missile park.
-There is also a supermarket, community radio station (107.3 Triple-R FM Woomera - 'rocket range radio'), post office, bowling alley, a football sports club ('Sporties'), Returned Services League, Thrift Shop, and Bowling Club.
+There are no privately owned homes in the village, although some are leased to agencies such as the Bureau of Meteorology.
+The facilities in the village include a gym, hotel, swimming pool, hospital, cinema, school, two museums, and missile park.
+There is also a supermarket, community radio station (107.3 Triple-R FM Woomera – "rocket range radio"), post office, bowling alley, a football sports club (Sporties), Returned Services League, Thrift Shop, and Bowling Club.

 The village is jointly managed by the RAAF and the Defence Estate & Infrastructure Group (E&IG).
 Garrison support services for the complex are provided by Defence contractors managed by E&IG.
 These services include care and maintenance of the base and range infrastructure, messing, accommodation, security, and limited emergency response and airfield service as well as operational support to Defence activities on the Range.

 Climate

-Woomera has an arid climate with hot, dry summers and cool, mostly dry winters.
+Woomera has a hot desert climate (Köppen: BWh) with hot summers, mild winters and low rainfall year-round.
+The highest recorded temperature is 48.2 C on 20 December 2019, whilst the lowest is -1.4 C on 12 August 1966.